-Prospective industrial development bond applicants must answer each section of the attached application and submit it to Business Oregon approximately three weeks prior to a regularly scheduled meeting of the Finance Committee.
-Application materials must be complete, including four copies of the completed application (one with original signature) and exhibits, two copies of financial information, the application fee and required signatures of company officials.
+Prospective industrial development bond applicants must answer each section of the attached application and submit it to the Economic & Community Development Department approximately three weeks prior to a regularly scheduled meeting of the Finance Committee for the Oregon Economic & Community Development Commission.
+Application materials must be complete, including four copies of the completed application (one with original signature) and exhibits, two copies of financial information, the application fee, and required signatures of company officials.